Local celebrities, Chicago Animal Care and Control, and the Public

 Team Up in NIH-Funded Health Campaign

-Between the COVID-19 global pandemic, incurable diseases, and mental health struggles, 2020 has officially gone to the dogs.
+Between the COVID-19 global pandemic, incurable diseases, and mental health struggles, this past year has officially gone to the dogs.

 And canines are not taking it lying down.

-They are taking over social media, billboards, transit ads, and more sharing why they want to Save Da Hoomans in a campaign from top Chicago universities that’s funded by the National Institutes of Health.
+They are taking over social media, billboards, transit ads, and more sharing why they want to Save Da Hoomans in a campaign from the Institute for Translational Medicine (ITM) and top Chicago universities that’s funded by the National Institutes of Health.
 Those institutions that are setting aside business for the greater good include The University of Chicago, Rush, Northwestern, Loyola University Chicago, and The University of Illinois at Chicago.